enbraun/slate/source/includes/_resource.md

 **descirption**  <br>`optional`|As the name shows it is a description which we want to give for the exception .
 This field is a `string` type of field.
 **name**  <br><span class="required">`required`</span>|Name describes the name of exception.
 This field is a `string` type of field
 **is_working_exception**  <br><span class="required">`required`</span>|Is working exception describes whether exception is a working exception or not.
 Accepts `true` if it is a working exception otherwise accepts `false` if it a non-working exception.
 This field is a `boolean` type of field
 **timing_blocks**  <br>`optional`|Timing_blocks describes the timings of exception.
-This filed can be passed null, as eRS Cloud provids you the facility to create an exception without timings.
+This field can be passed null, as eRS Cloud provides you the facility to create an exception without timings.
 This field is a `Array of objects` type of field
-**timings.start_time**  <br>`optional`|Start time describes the start time of exception.
-This filed can be passed null, as eRS Cloud provids you the facility to create an exception without timings.
+**timing_blocks.start_time**  <br>`optional`|Start time describes the start time of exception.
+This field can be passed null, as eRS Cloud provides you the facility to create an exception without timings.
 This field is a `Integer` type of field.
-**timings.end_time**  <br>`optional`|End time describes the end time of exception.
-This filed can be passed null, as eRS Cloud provids you the facility to create an exception without timings.
+**timing_blocks.end_time**  <br>`optional`|End time describes the end time of exception.
+This field can be passed null, as eRS Cloud provides you the facility to create an exception without timings.
 This field is a `Integer` type of field.

 ### Returns